Tharun53666/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by:Rajamanikandan R RegisterNumber: 212223220082
-*/
 #### Full adder:
 ```
 module de4(sum, cout, a, b, cin);